vspecky/chess-tutorial/Part 1: Rendering the GUI/Seg 1.2: Rendering the Board/README.md

 Altho, rather than a problem, it's more like unnecessary overhead.
 <br>
 The thing is, the `draw` function in which we wrote the code for rendering the board is running continuously.
-That is, it is repeatedly refreashing the screen and re-rendering the board.
+That is, it is repeatedly refreshing the screen and re-rendering the board.
 However we don't really need it to do that over and over again.
 It's perfectly fine for the rendering logic to run once and then wait for some input from the user before running again since the environment we have is static (if it was dynamic, we would be making use of the lonely `update` method).